-FAU_STG.1.2 The TSF shall be able to [selection: prevent] unauthorized modifications to the stored audit records in the audit trail.
+FAU_STG.1.2 The TSF shall be able to [selection: prevent] unauthorised modifications to the stored audit records in the audit trail.

-6.1.1.4 FAU STG_EXT.3: Action in case of possible audit data loss
+6.1.1.4 FAU_STG.3: Action in case of possible audit data loss

-FAU_STG_EXT.3.1 The TSF shall generate a warning to inform the Administrator before the audit trail exceeds the local audit trail storage capacity.
+FAU_STG.3.1 The TSF shall [assignment: generate a warning to inform the Administrator] if the audit trail exceeds [assignment: 80%,90%, and the maximum local audit trail storage capacity].